basphilippus/py-dynamic-protobuf/README.md

 1. Compiling a .proto file to a (Python) class that can be used to interface between user code and Protobuf messages, this parts does not encode or decode messages, but instead produces a structure that is similar to the Protoscope format.
 2. Takes the Protoscope format and encodes to- or decodes from the wire format (bytes).

-This repository only focuses on the second part, it does not implement .proto file compilation or provide Python classes to interface with .proto definitions.

-Encoding and decoding Protobuf messages do not require a .proto file or any compilation with this library.
+Encoding and decoding Protobuf messages do not necessarily require a .proto file or any compilation, however in some cases (like packed repeated fields) a definition is required to decode the message.

 The standard Python Protobuf library uses expensive reflection to encode and decode messages.
 This library uses a simpler approach that is much faster, in some basic benchmarking that I did it was about 200 times faster than the standard Python Protobuf library.

 -----